uyjulian/falcom-dumps/index.md

 Due to size considerations, I am no longer providing non-character textures or models publically.
 Please contact me with a PC savefile or map ID that you want so I can upload them individually.

+## Kai no Kiseki

+Not dumpable yet
+It will be dumped and character models posted here as soon as it is possible to do so.
+The minver of this game (CUSA48980) is 12.00.
+Once a working full chain for dumping game files is released for up to version 12.00, the files will be posted.

 ### Other Falcom games

 Due to size considerations, I am no longer providing textures or models publically.
 These files can be extracted from the PC version of the game.